Symmetric Rearrangements Around Infinity with Applications to Levy Processes: Properties of Symmetric Rearrangements

 {\bf Acknowledgement} We thank Frank Aurzada for enlightening discussions on random walk exit problems and Yuval Peres for useful remarks.
-R.~Sun is supported by grant R-146-000-119-133 from the National University of Singapore.
+We are grateful to the referee for providing many helpful comments and references.
+R.~Sun is supported by grant R-146-000-119-133 from the National University of Singapore and A.~Drewitz has been supported by an ETH Fellowship.